Cuomo, Nixon could face off in debate on WABC

 So, big news, WABC and their partners have offered to host a televised debate between myself and Governor Cuomo....and I accept their invitation. pic.twitter.com/yVlWeg3n7A— Cynthia Nixon (@CynthiaNixon) May 7, 2018

-Governor Cuomo responded a short time ago in a statement saying he "looks forward to a robust debate and is currently receiving invitations and reviewing various opportunities."
+Governor Cuomo responded in a statement, saying he "looks forward to a robust debate and is currently receiving invitations and reviewing various opportunities."

 No date has been set.
 Discussions on the format and rules are ongoing.